turingschool/lesson_plans/ruby_02-web_applications_with_ruby/exploring_apis.markdown

 Once you see the credentials, export them in your terminal:

 ```
-$ export ACCOUNT_SID = pasteyouridhere
+$ export ACCOUNT_SID=pasteyouridhere
-$ export AUTH_TOKEN = pasteyourtokenhere
+$ export AUTH_TOKEN=pasteyourtokenhere
 ```

 NOTE: These environment variables are *only* valid in the terminal window where you export them.
 Therefore, you'll need to run the program in the same terminal window.
+Also, make sure to not have spaces inbetween!

 Now, let's make our program: